-This guide pulls from the best available research on negotiation outcomes, including studies from Harvard Business Review, PayScale's annual compensation surveys, and Glassdoor's salary data, to give you a framework that actually works.
+This guide pulls from the best available research on negotiation outcomes, including studies from PayScale, Harvard Business Review, Glassdoor, and the Pew Research Center, to give you a framework that actually works.
 No vague platitudes about "knowing your worth."
-Just concrete strategies, backed by data, that you can use the next time an offer lands in your inbox.
+Concrete strategies, backed by data, that you can deploy the next time an offer lands in your inbox.

 The Staggering Cost of Not Negotiating

-The math gets more sobering when you project forward.
-A worker who negotiates a $5,000 increase at age 25 and receives standard 3% annual raises will earn approximately $634,000 more over a 40-year career than someone who accepted the initial offer, according to calculations published by Carnegie Mellon economist Linda Babcock.
-That figure does not even account for the compounding effect on 401(k) matches, profit sharing, or equity grants that are often pegged as a percentage of base salary.
+The compounding math gets more sobering when you project forward.
+Carnegie Mellon economist Linda Babcock calculated in "Women Don't Ask" that a worker who negotiates a $5,000 increase at age 25 and receives standard 3% annual raises will earn approximately $634,000 more over a 40-year career than someone who accepted the initial offer.
+That figure does not account for the compounding effect on 401(k) matches, profit sharing, or equity grants that scale with base pay.

-Glassdoor's research paints a similar picture.
-Their 2023 salary data analysis found that candidates who negotiated their initial offer received, on average, a 7.4% increase over the original number.
-For a $90,000 base salary, that is an additional $6,660 per year -- and the difference only grows at higher compensation levels where bonuses and equity scale with base pay.
+Glassdoor's salary data paints a similar picture.
+Candidates who negotiate their initial offer receive, on average, a 7.4% increase over the original number.
+For a $90,000 base salary, that is an additional $6,660 per year -- and the gap only grows at higher compensation levels where bonuses and equity scale with base.

 The Psychology Behind Salary Negotiation

 Harvard Business Review's research on negotiation outcomes, particularly the work by Deepak Malhotra and Max Bazerman, identifies several cognitive biases that shape compensation discussions.
-The three most relevant are anchoring bias, loss aversion, and the reciprocity principle.
+Three are most relevant.

 Loss aversion works in your favor once you have an offer.
 The company has invested weeks or months in your candidacy -- interviewing, evaluating, getting approvals, drafting the offer.
 Walking away from you at this stage feels like a loss, and humans work harder to avoid losses than to achieve equivalent gains.
 A hiring manager's desire to close you is stronger than their desire to save $5,000 on your package.

 The reciprocity principle suggests that when you demonstrate flexibility on one dimension (such as start date or title), the other party feels a subconscious obligation to reciprocate on another dimension (such as salary or signing bonus).
-This is why experienced negotiators never make unilateral concessions -- they always trade.
+Experienced negotiators never make unilateral concessions -- they always trade.
+"I can be flexible on the start date.
+Would it be possible to revisit the equity grant?" is a trade.
+"Sure, I can start earlier" without asking for anything in return is a gift.

 Strategy 1: The Anchoring Effect